salemigroup/gds2_geant4/README.md

 ### 1. Export GDS to npz files
 * `python chip_geometry.py file_name.gds`
 * Specify which superconducting layers you want to include.
-    - If a layer is inverted (used for etching) then use `--invert-layer`
+    - If a layer is inverted (used for etching) then use `--invert-layers`
 * Each diced chip in the wafer has a npz output, ordered by column and row in the wafer.
 E.g., `C1R2.npz`
 * You should not need to open the npz files, but they may be useful for other applications.
 * The npz structure is explained further below.